Precis Writing is a part of the descriptive paper conducted for various competitive and Government exams under the English Language section.

 Candidates must know that with thousands of entries which need to be checked, there are certain quick points which the examiner looks for and which may get the maximum marks for your precis writing.

-- Give a clear idea as to about what the reader is about to read
+- Give a clear idea pertaining to what the reader is about to read.

-- Follow the main idea of the passage with the facts/points if improvement/ methods/precautions, etc. as mentioned in the comprehension
+- Follow the main idea of the passage with the facts/points of improvement/ methods,, etc. as mentioned in the comprehension.

 - Keep a track of the tenses you use.
-Data related to history prevents of past must be described in the past tense only
+Data related to history events of the past must be described in the past tense only.

 Don’ts for Precis Writing

-- Do not make assumptions and add information in the precis as per your own imagination
+- Do not make assumptions or add information in the precis as per your own imagination.

-- Do not enter statements on question format in the precis
+- Do not enter statements in the question format in the precis.

-- Don’t a point for very long keep the information precise
+- Don’t focus on any one point for very long.
+Keep the information as precise as possible.

 Given below are a few other links which shall help candidates ace the English language section in the upcoming Government exams:

 |Letter Writing Format||Reading Comprehension||Tips To Master Error Spotting|